josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 By contrast, out of the box, SvelteKit does…nothing to help with images.

-My website uses few enough images (which are already generally compressed) that I decided browser-native lazy loading was acceptable for now.
+My website uses few enough images (which are already generally compressed) that I decided browser-native lazy loading (combined with `aspect-ratio`) was acceptable for now.
 Hopefully, SvelteKit will have a first-party image compression option in the near future.
 (And even if not, it's possible to rig that up directly through Vite, though that's its own rabbit hole.
 Or, I could even use a service like [Cloudinary](https://cloudinary.com/) if image size became an issue.)
 But for now, the few Svelte-focused solutions I tried didn't work particularly well for my use case, and the tradeoff didn't seem to be worthwhile.

 ### Why move away from Gridsome?